BigDaMa/jupyterhub-environment/README.md

 ### Move to a new server

 1. Copy persistent volumes from old server (usually at `/var/lib/docker/volumes`)
-2. Setup the new server and install JupyterHub as described in **4.**
+2. Setup the new server and install JupyterHub as described in section [3.](#3---installation)
 3. Before you log in for the first time, copy the persistent volumes to the new server (again usually to `/var/lib/docker/volumes`)
 4. Log in to JupyterHub and the workspace from the old server should be loaded